-Using Simcenter STAR-CCM+, the Simcenter Engineering team performed a VOF simulation and combined it with Fluid Film to track water patterns on a vehicle’s surfaces.
+The Simcenter Engineering team used Simcenter to track water patterns on a vehicle’s surfaces.
 This allowed them to monitor thin film runoff and predict where the water would travel or pool.
 Additionally, simulation was used to compare results for different size drainage holes.

 The results of this simulation helped the team optimize water channeling and sealing geometry to avoid water accumulation near the trunk and prevent corrosion.
 The simulation had high correlation to physical test and will help make sealing against water in vehicles more robust.

 Wiper blade analysis is another area of vehicle water management that can benefit from the use of CFD software.
 The Simcenter Engineering team worked with a customer to predict the impact of rain or spray on driver visibility and identify pillar channel runoff issues.

 - Modeling fluid film edge stripping from droplets

 - Film-to-VOF: Conversion-based on local volume fraction in the cell